Chicago Cubs minor league players: Kohl Franklin

 Kohl Riddle Franklin (born September 9, 1999) is an American professional baseball pitcher in the Chicago Cubs organization.

 Franklin attended Broken Arrow High School in Broken Arrow, Oklahoma.
 He missed a majority of his senior baseball season in 2018 while nursing a fractured foot.
 After the season, he was selected by the Chicago Cubs in the sixth round (188th overall) of the 2018 Major League Baseball draft.
 He signed with the Cubs for $540,000, forgoing his college commitment to the University of Oklahoma.

 Franklin made his professional debut that year with the Rookie-level Arizona League Cubs, compiling a 6.23 ERA over 8 2/3 innings.
 In 2019, he spent a majority of the season with the Eugene Emeralds of the Class A Short Season Northwest League, pitching to a 1–3 record with a 2.31 ERA over ten starts, striking out 49 batters over 39 innings.
 Near the end of the season, he was promoted to the South Bend Cubs of the Class A Midwest League and pitched in one game for them.
 Franklin did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
 He missed all of the 2021 season due to an oblique injury and shoulder strain.
 He was assigned to South Bend (now members of the High-A Midwest League) for the 2022 season.
 Over 23 starts, he went 3–7 with a 6.88 ERA, 75 strikeouts, and 41 walks over 69 1/3 innings.
 To open the 2023 season, Franklin returned to South Bend.
 In mid-May, he was promoted to the Tennessee Smokies of the Double-A Southern League.
 Over 26 starts between the two teams, Franklin went 4-12 with a 5.40 ERA and 116 strikeouts over 105 innings.
 He was assigned back to Tennessee to open the 2024 season but pitched only six innings for the year.
 Franklin underwent Tommy John surgery, and returned to play in 2025 with a rehab appearance with South Bend, but appeared in only one game before being placed back on the 60-day injured list.
+In 2026, he appeared in 12 games between the Arizona Complex League, South Bend, and the Iowa Cubs of the Triple-A International League and had a 1-2 record and 3.22 ERA over 44 2/3 innings.

 Franklin's father, Jay Franklin, is a baseball agent as well as the president of BBI Sports Group, representing MLB players such as Dylan Bundy, Ian Kinsler, and Archie Bradley.
 He is also the nephew of former MLB pitcher Ryan Franklin.

-Cristian Hernández

-Cristian De Jesus Hernández (born December 13, 2003) is a Dominican professional baseball shortstop in the Chicago Cubs organization.

-Hernández was considered one of the top international free agents in the 2021 class.
-He signed with the Chicago Cubs in January 2021, and made his professional debut that year with the Dominican Summer League Cubs.

-Hernández played 2022 with the Arizona Complex League Cubs and 2023 with the Myrtle Beach Pelicans.
-He started 2024 with Myrtle Beach before being promoted to the South Bend Cubs and started 2025 with South Bend.